hlxhlx1996/MysteriousSafeguards/README.md

-# 2. Data Structure Implementation (Mysterious Safeguards)
+# Data Structure Implementation (Mysterious Safeguards)

+Please note that the input file path is under input/.
+Please make changes to the path in case of NoSuchFileException.

+# - Requirements

 To ensure safety, the pool owner hires N lifeguards, each of which has a shift that covers some contiguous interval of time during the day.
 The pool is open from time t=0